geerteltink/geert.elt.ink/content/work.md

       <h2 class="card-title">ai-total.nl</h2>
       <p class="card-text">
         This custom build webshop ran on PHP a while back.
-However the filtering of products was done server side and used too many uncachable resources.
+However the filtering of products was done server side and used too many resources.
         The site was converted to a Vue.js app and the filtering is now done client side.
 The PHP server is converted to an API and admin.
       </p>
     </div>
     <div class="card-footer">